Qualification for the Guggenheim Fellowship

 Deadline for Receipt of Application

 Applications must be submitted electronically by December 1.
 The deadline for statements from references is December 15.

 All completed applications are made available to appropriate Museum staff members and external reviewers for review.
 Applications and comments are then compiled and submitted to the Verville and Guggenheim Fellowship Selection Committee.

 Selection will be based on the consensus of the Selection Committee according to the following criteria: the potential contribution of the project to the field of aviation and space history, its utilization of National Air and Space Museum and Smithsonian resources and staff, and its potential contribution to National Air and Space Museum programs.
 The Smithsonian Institution's Office of Fellowships offers and administers all awards.

-The recipients will be notified by phone or e-mail before March 1.
+The recipients will be notified by phone or e-mail before mid-March.
 Applicants may reapply in subsequent years only by submitting a new application.

 Use of Smithsonian Facilities

 Each Fellow will be provided with appropriate work space and supplies to conduct research, including a computer and telephone.
 Secretarial service is generally not available.